Vanishing Theorems and Complex Structures on Non-Classical Flag Domains: Characterizations of non-classical flag domains

 As is mentioned in the introduction of \cite{GRT}, the cycles $Z_u$ in $\mU$ are rational.
-Then the cycle chain connectedness of $D$ implies the rational chain connectedness of the compact quotient of $D$.
+Then the cycle chain connectedness of $D$ implies the rationally connectedness of the compact quotient $X$ of $D$.
+For clarity, we provide the definition of rational connectedness in the category of compact complex spaces.

+\begin{definition} A compact complex space $X$ is called rationally connected, provided that any two points of $X$ can be connected by a chain of rational curves, which are the images of the holomorphic maps $\mathbb P^1\to X$. \end{definition}

+There is another definition of rational connectedness in the sense of Fujiki, see Definition 2.8 in \cite{Fujiki}.

-Hence the result 5)$\Longrightarrow$(6) in Theorem \ref{equ of non-classical D} implies that a stronger version of Mumford conjecture holds on the compact quotients of the non-classical period domains, although the compact quotients are not even in Fujiki class $C$ as proved in Corollary \ref{cpt non-fujiki} of this paper.
+Hence the result (5)$\Longrightarrow$(6) in Theorem \ref{equ of non-classical D} implies that a stronger version of Mumford conjecture holds on the compact quotients of the non-classical flag domains, although the compact quotients are not even in Fujiki class $C$ as proved in Theorem \ref{comact X not ddbar} of this paper.